siddharth-daftari/groupon_testing_selenium/README.md

 Abstract
 ========
-Automating quality assurance of GroupOn website application using selenium.
+Automating quality assurance of GroupOn website using selenium.

 Report
 ======